F3real/F3real.github.io/content/IAThooking.md

 So how does all this work?

 `FirstThunk` in IDT contains the RVA to the array of `IMAGE_THUNK_DATA` structures with the same length as the OriginalFirstThunk array.
 The `OriginalFirstThunk` represents ILT, an array of names of imported functions (if they are not imported using ordinal value).
-The `FirstThunk` is an array of addresses of imported functions IAT (after they are bound, initially it's same as `OriginalFirstThunk`).
+The `FirstThunk` is an array of addresses of imported functions IAT (after they are bound, initially it's the same as `OriginalFirstThunk`).

 The `OriginalFirstThunk` uses the `AddressOfData` element of the `IMAGE_THUNK_DATA` structure to point to `IMAGE_IMPORT_BY_NAME` structure that contains the `Name` element, function name.
 The `FirstThunk` uses the `Function` element of the `IMAGE_THUNK_DATA` structure, which points to the address of the imported function.
-When the executable is loaded, the loader goes trough the `OriginalFirstThunk` array and finds all imported function names the executable is using.
-Then it calculates the addresses of the functions and populate the `FirstThunk` array, so that real functions can be accessed.
+When the executable is loaded, the loader goes through the `OriginalFirstThunk` array and finds all imported function names the executable is using.
+Then it calculates the addresses of the functions and populates the `FirstThunk` array so that real functions can be accessed.

-As a refresher, RVA and VA are defines as:
+As a refresher, RVA and VA are defined as:

 **RVA** (relative virtual address).
 In an image file, the address of an item after it is loaded into memory, with the base address of the image file subtracted from it.
 The RVA of an item almost always differs from its position within the file on disk (file pointer).